p-argento/uni/BPM/BPM Lectures on Petri Nets.md

 ## 4. marking equation lemma

 First fact.
 What if I multiply the incidence matrix to the parikh vector of a single transition.
-I get the column vecotr with the tokens in each place.
+I get the column vector with the tokens in each place.

 ![[Pasted image 20250123113205.png]]